Monday & Thursday:

-For additional information regarding the procedure and regulations for awarding of AP credits, please contact the Counseling Center.
+For additional information regarding the procedure and regulations for awarding of AP credits, please contact the College & Career Success Center.

 SSC accepts the State Seal of Biliteracy.
 Students must request course credit for their seal within three academic years after graduating from high school.
-For additional information regarding the procedure and regulations for awarding the State Seal of Biliteracy credit, please contact the Counseling Center.
+For additional information regarding the procedure and regulations for awarding the State Seal of Biliteracy credit, please contact the College & Career Success Center.

 Also available at the Assessment Center: